ignacionoava/client-onboarding-automation-n8n/README.md

 - Add **retries + dead-letter logging** for external integrations (email/sheets) and alerting on failures.
 - Move persistence from Sheets to a database (e.g., Postgres/Supabase) and keep Sheets only for reporting.
 - Add an automated **test harness** (collection runner) to validate all routes on every change.

+## Privacy

+This repo uses placeholders like `your-email@example.com` and does not include secrets or real credentials.

 ## Quick demo (60 seconds)